toma-bogdan/ing-assessment/README.md

 ### Ordering System
 - **Order Placement**
-   Users can create orders by specifying product id it's location and quantity.
+   Users can create orders by specifying product id, location and quantity.

 - **Stock Validation**
   Verifies if the requested product is in the database, and it's quantity is available.

 - **Compute discounts**
   Automatically applies discounts to orders exceeding the configured thresholds.
--

 - **Delivery Cost Management**
   Using java streams, all product locations are being mapped and for each distinct one, 2 days are added to delivery time